TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.4.F4_statistics/README.md

 # Now run vcf --> plink --> EIGENSTRAT conversion for chromosomes 02a and 02b:
 grep "chr02" MacaM_autosome_list >> MacaM_autosome_list_only_chr02s # get list of chr02a and chr02b
-for f in `cat MacaM_autosome_list_only_chr02s`; do sed -e s/CHROM/$f/g run.06b.get_eigenstrat_format_chr02s.sh >> run.$f.sh; sbatch run.$f.sh; done # for renamed chr02a and chr02b files
+for f in `cat MacaM_autosome_list_only_chr02s`; do sed -e s/CHROM/$f/g run.06b.get_eigenstrat_format_chr02s.sh >> g.$f.sh; sbatch g.$f.sh; done # for renamed chr02a and chr02b files
-rm MacaM_autosome_list_only_chr02s; rm run*sh
+rm MacaM_autosome_list_only_chr02s; rm g*sh

 # Remove intermediate files no longer needed
 rm updated*; rm *map; rm *ped

-# The eig.n49.ind chromosome-specific files generated by the `run.06` scripts need to be updated with population info for each sample (see eig.indiv) and it's easier to remove the ones generated by convertf and copy eig.indiv so that each chromosome has the correct eig.ind file
+# The eig.n49.ind chromosome-specific files generated by the `run.06` scripts need to be updated with population info for each sample (see DATA/eig.indiv) and it's easier to remove the ones generated by convertf and copy eig.indiv so that each chromosome has the correct eig.ind file
-rm eig.n49*ind # remove chromosome-specific files generated by convertf for f in `cat MacaM_autosome_list`; do cp eig.indiv eig.n49.$f.ind; done # create new eig.ind files
+rm eig.n49*ind # remove chromosome-specific "ind" files generated by convertf for f in `cat MacaM_autosome_list`; do cp eig.indiv eig.n49.$f.ind; done # create new eig.ind files for each chromosome

 # Now we have the requisite EIGENSTRAT files (ind, snp, and geno files for each chromosome)!
 # We'll input the EIGENSTRAT formatted data into admixr (version 0.9.1; Petr et al. 2019 Bioinformatics; https://github.com/bodkan/admixr), an R package that builds on the ADMIXTOOLS software suite (Patterson et al. 2012 Genetics; https://github.com/DReichLab/AdmixTools).
-There are several helpful tutorials for using admixr (see here for example: https://bodkan.net/admixr/articles/tutorial.html).
+There are several helpful tutorials for using admixr (see here for an example: https://bodkan.net/admixr/articles/tutorial.html).
 # admixr is available on CRAN and be installed like a typical R package using:
 install.packages("admixr")
 # However, admixr requires that ADMIXTOOLS is also downloaded.
 After installing ADMIXTOOLS (https://github.com/DReichLab/AdmixTools/blob/master/README.INSTALL), you'll need to load a few more packages for ADMIXTOOLS to work: